 The lionfish is a beautiful venomous marine fish that’s also sometimes called a zebrafish or firefish.
 They are colorful, usually sporting red, white, and black bands.
 They have distinctive spiky fins that radiate out around their bodies.

 Lionfish are great predators and are often a hazard to divers and fishermen.
-If stung, a human being will experience everything from extreme pain to vomiting and difficulty breathing.
+If stung, a human being will experience everything from extreme pain to vomiting, nausea, and difficulty breathing.
 One might also experience diarrhea, heartburn, headache, and numbness.
 Their venom is rarely fatal, but there have been examples of extreme allergic reactions resulting in hospitalization and death.

 Dangerous aspects: rows of razor-sharp teeth and toxins in flesh.

 Barracudas are predatory fish that are notorious for their aggressive behavior.
 They’re saltwater fish and can be found in tropical and subtropical waters.
 They live around coral reefs near the surface of the ocean.
-They have fanged teeth and a prominent, recognizable nose shape.
+They have jaws of fanged teeth and a prominent, recognizable nose shape.
 Their pointed heads give them an underbite.

 Barracudas can travel up to 27 miles per hour, or 43 kilometers per hour, when attack prey.
 Sometimes, barracuda mistake snorkelers for prey and attack human beings.
 Although, these attacks are rare.